 For the hockey season, we stress the following goals to coaches, players and parents:

-MAHA's "In House" program consists of our Mite and Mini Mite age groups.
-Mites are goruped in level 3-4 and mini-mites are grouped in level 1-2.
-Mini Mite's (level 1-2) include all kids from age 4-6, with the Mite's (level 3-4) including ages 7-8.
-These age groups are determined by a predetermined age cutoff determined by Minnesota Hockey.
+MAHA's "In House" program consists of our Mite age groups.
+Mites are grouped in levels 1-4.
+Mite's (level 1-2) include all kids from age 4-6, with the Mite's (level 3-4) including ages 7-8.
+These age groups are determined by a pre-determined age cutoff as determined by Minnesota Hockey.
 If you have questions as to which age group you belong in please contact the Operation's Manager on the "Contact Us" page.
-The In House program usually runs from late October/early November thru the end of February/early March.
+The In House program usually runs from late October/early November thru mid March.

 Traveling teams vary in their degree of ice time, number of games, and level of travel: